 Chris Powell is literally the face behind the Bode Shake – his face is on the shake!
 Chris is a real personal trainer with a BS in exercise science and he has the same fitness certification as I do —Certified Strength and Conditioning Specialist (CSCS)— which is arguably one of the top fitness credentials in the world.

-While I’m sure everybody knows that Chris, along with his wife, Hedi, is the trainers at the TV show, Extreme Weight Loss, what some may not know is how the TV show came to be.
+While I’m sure everybody knows that Chris, along with his wife, Hedi, are the personal trainer at the TV show, Extreme Weight Loss, what some may not know is how the TV show came to be.
 I first saw Chris several years ago in a TLC documentary called The 650 Pound Virgin (click to see a video), where Chris literally moved in with a man named David Smith and helped him lose over 400 pounds (click to see the video)!
 This is the documentary that inspired Extreme Weight Loss.

 Unfortunately, David regained much of the weight.
 Here is one of David’s YouTube Videos.
-Please wish him well, support and pray for him as he tries to lose his weight again.
+Please wish him well, support and pray for him as he tries to lose weight again.

 I'm not sure if the Vemma Bode shake is used with participants in Extreme Weight Loss or not.
 If anyone knows, let me know.